nyc-crh/site/content/gallery/hotel-penn-meeting.md

 title: Hotel Pennsylvania Meeting Learns of Harlem School Ills
 author:
 citation: >
- "Hotel Pennsylvania Meeting Learns of Harlem School Ills," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/lucile-spence/hotel-penn-meeting.
+ "Hotel Pennsylvania Meeting Learns of Harlem School Ills," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/hotel-penn-meeting.
 imageFeatured: hotel-penn-meeting.jpg
 imageFeaturedAlt: Newspaper clipping
+detailedDescr:
 embed:
 embedTitle:
 text: hotel-penn-meeting
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Lucile Spence and the Teachers Union hold a conference to discuss schools in Harlem.
-caption: >
- This *New York Amsterdam News* article reports on a Teachers Union event focused on racism and inequality in Harlem schools.
+caption: "This *New York Amsterdam News* reports on a Teacher Union event focused on racism and inequality in Harlem schools."
-archive_source: >
- *New York Amsterdam News*
+archive_source: "*New York Amsterdam News*"
 source_link:
-copyright: >
- *New York Amsterdam News*
+copyright: "*New York Amsterdam News*"
 categories:
 - Manhattan
-- K-12 education
+- k-12 education
 - teacher activism
 tags:
 - teacher unions
 - school facilities
 - segregation
 - Harlem
 - Black people
 - communism
 - multiracial organizing
 questions:
 - What does Lucile Spence mean when she says, “The result of the continued neglect of this group in the heart of New York presents a challenging situation for the educator who sees the fruits of such neglect?”
 What other comments by Spence or others in the article stand out to you?
 - How did Lucile Spence’s work as a teacher influence her activism?
 - Which of the conditions that the TU was protesting still exist in NYC schools today?